shimmering-void/fxhash-digital-city/README.md

 See the [fxhash guide](https://www.fxhash.xyz/articles/guide-mint-generative-token).

+We also expose a method to register features of your token via `(register-features {:feat-a true})` in the same namespace.

+## index.html + main.css

+Both these files (located in the `public/` folder) can be edited freely so long as you preserve the `fxhash` snippet and the filepaths.

+If you rename the root namespace from `starter` make sure to update the call to `starter.quil.init()` in `index.html`.

 # Packaging + Release

 `npm run release` will build & package into `fxhash-release.zip`, ready to upload to the site.